Skip to content

 The idea

 Here is the before and after: without a voice file, you write everything yourself, or you write half then spend 45 minutes rewriting Claude's draft to sound like you.
 With a voice file, Claude reads it before any writing task, and the first draft lands close enough that you edit instead of rewrite.
-The same file works in ChatGPT, Gemini, and Grok because it is a markdown document; portability is free.
+The same file works in ChatGPT, Gemini, and Grok, because it is a plain markdown document (a text file with light formatting), so it carries across tools for free.

 The pattern is two prompts.
-Prompt 1 (Taste Interviewer) runs a 100-question structured interview across seven categories: beliefs, writing mechanics, aesthetic crimes, voice and personality, structural preferences, hard nos, red flags.
-You answer in voice (Wispr Flow or any voice-to-text helps; you talk more honestly than you type).
-Output: a roughly 20,000-word raw archive.
-Prompt 2 (Voice Compiler) runs in the same conversation, takes that archive, and compresses it to a 2,000 to 5,000 token XML-structured voice file where every line passes one test: would the AI write, judge, edit, or refuse differently if this line disappeared?
-If no, the line gets cut.
+Prompt 1 (the Taste Interviewer) runs a 100-question structured interview across seven categories: beliefs, writing mechanics, aesthetic crimes, voice and personality, structural preferences, hard nos, and red flags.
+You answer out loud (Wispr Flow or any voice-to-text helps, because you talk more honestly than you type).
+The result is a roughly 20,000-word raw archive.

-Now try it: block 2 to 3 hours for the interview (it is the time, but it is one-time).
-Open a fresh Cowork session, paste the Taste Interviewer prompt, answer honestly across all seven categories.
-When the raw archive is done, paste the Voice Compiler in the same conversation.
-Save the compressed file as voice.md in your ABOUT ME folder.
-Test it in a blank session; verify the output sounds like you, not default Claude.
+Now try it: block 2 to 3 hours for the interview, open a fresh Cowork session, paste the Taste Interviewer prompt, and answer honestly across all seven categories.
+When the raw archive is done, paste the Voice Compiler in the same conversation and save the compressed file as voice.md in your ABOUT ME folder.
+Test it in a blank session and check that the output sounds like you, not default Claude.

 Two prompts, one long interview, and every future AI session reads as you, not default.